Messe bought more land from renting out my house.

 Demolishing the house.

-However, when I built the bungalow up to the ringbeam, I realised that I could not see the lake (Lake Victoria) which was the reason I had bought land in Munyonyo.
+However, when I built the bungalow up to the ring beam, I realized that I could not see the lake (Lake Victoria) which was the reason I had bought land in Munyonyo.
 One of the builders advised me to demolish the house and rebuild it as a double-storied one and have my master bedroom face the lake.
 We did that and we started afresh.

 I did not demolish the whole house because I had built a strong foundation.
 So just demolished some walls and added more pillars with strong concrete and many iron bars.